CYBAVO/CYBAVO_WALLET_RN_SAMPLE/docs/kyc_sumsub.md

         country: string,
     ): Promise<CreateKycResult>;
     ```
-## Access Token and Launch Sumsub MSDK
+## Access Token and Launching Sumsub MSDK
 - Use `Auth.getKycAccessToken()` and use the result to launch MSDK
 - User must has called `createKyc` before this step, which means have an applicant on Sumsub dashboard.
 - For more detail, see [this](https://developers.sumsub.com/msdk/plugins/react-native.html#setup).